rtrader58/AZ-500T00-Microsoft-Azure-Security-Technologies-V3/Learning Path 3 Errata.md

 ### Exercise 1: Service endpoints and security storage

 Task 3: Configure a network security group to restrict access to the subnet <br>
-step 10:  Search for Network Security Group > Click on MyNsgPrivate > Settings  <br?
+step 10:  Search for Network Security Group > Click on MyNsgPrivate > Settings  <br>

 Task 5: Create a storage account with a file share <br>
 Step 3:  Use the existing Resource Group <br>